Do You Have Several Teeth Missing?

-The failure rates of root canal treated teeth initially can be as high as 50%.
-If you compare this to a dental implant placed at one of our four Denver metro area locations you have a 48.2% higher likelihood of initial (immediate) failure of a root canal then a dental implant.
+The failure rates of root canal-treated teeth initially can be as high as 50%.
+If you compare this to a dental implant placed at one of our four Colorado locations you have a 48.2% higher likelihood of initial (immediate) failure of a root canal than a dental implant.
 Once a root canal fails it must be extracted and replaced with a dental implant or a fixed traditional dental bridge.
-Single dental implants or multiple dental implants provide life time solutions in most cases.
+Single dental implants or multiple dental implants provide lifetime solutions in most cases.
 This allows Mile High Dental & Implant Center’s dental implant patients to pay for just one procedure rather than a root canal procedure and then the dental implant procedure (s).

 The benefits of single dental implants or multiple dental implants completed at Mile High Dental & Implant Centers in Denver are numerous.
-Dental implants look like real teeth.
-Dental implants function like real teeth.
-Dental implants do not decay like root canals, dental crowns or dental bridges.
-Dental implants last a lifetime in most cases, the cost of dental implants are the most affordable option.
+Dental implants:

-Having tooth implants replacing your lost back teeth will give you new, unparalleled strength and stability that allows you to eat what you want and function normally.
-It will also preserve your jawbone and facial structure, preserving a more youthful appearance.
+Having tooth implants replacing your lost back teeth will give you new, unparalleled strength and stability that will allow you to eat what you want and function normally.
+It will also preserve your jawbone and facial structure, giving you a more youthful appearance.

 Where multiple teeth are missing, a dental bridge secured by tooth implants is: